 In atomic scale materials modeling (alloy) the cluster expansion (CE) technique is most commonly used for predicting the energy as a function of the distribution of different elements over lattice sites.
-Such CEs are usually trained to match as closely as possible a series of first-principles calculations and subsequently sampled using Monte Carlo (MC) simulations, which enables one to predict alloy phase diagrams.
+Such CEs are usually trained to match as closely as possible a series of first-principles calculations and subsequently used to sample configuration space with Monte Carlo (MC) simulations.
+In this way, CEs can be used to predict alloy phase diagrams.

 More generally, CEs provide a mapping between a configuration and a property of interest.
 The configuration is not restricted to be atomic but could for example also represent the sequence of amino acids in a protein [NelHarZho13].
 Similarly, properties of interest can also be much more general and include for example migration barriers, lattice constants, or transport coefficients [AngLinErh16].